innogames/junit5-scenario-builder/docs/getting-started.md

 testImplementation "com.innogames:junit5-scenario-builder:1.0.0"
 ```

+> If you only want to use the Scenario Builder without the JUnit extension, you can use
+> `com.innogames:scenario-builder` instead.

 ## 2. Implement GivenScenario

 The `GivenScenario` holds all information about the scenario that you want to build.
 The idea is that you just have to